Good Lawyers: Everything You Need to Know

 When you can't afford any aid or an attorney, the judge may appoint a private attorney, or the public attorney will take the case without any cost too you.

 If you need help finding good lawyers in your area, you can post your legal need on UpCounsel's marketplace.
 You'll have access to top lawyers from across the country that hail from schools like Harvard and Yale.
-UpCounsel attorneys have an average of 14 years under their belts, some working with companies like Twilio, Google, and Stripe.
+UpCounsel attorneys have an average of 14 years under their belts, some working with companies like Airbnb, Google, and Menlo Ventures.